 About the Illustration Style

 It’s not really my thing to stick to one style and keep on repeating it over and over again.
 So in broad terms, the illustration style I have in mind for this food stories series is a combination of botanically-rich art with a nod to the Mediterranean aesthetic.
+On this page, you can see several examples of illustrations I created on different intervals that show an evolving illustration style that keeps on changing over time.
+The latest is the illustration at the top, while the oldest is the last one, above this section.

 In our home, we use handmade ceramics from Tunisia, Morocco, and Jordan.
 We also like to spruce up our culinary experience with the addition of table-settings from Lebanon, Jordan and Syria.
 That’s why, my illustrations will incorporate some of these Middle Eastern elements to give a cultural flavour to these authentic recipes and delicious food stories.
 My ultimate goal here is to try and illustrate a mood that will help you relate to the culture, in all its modern-time allure, as well as to the food.